-Your finished stitching looks something like this (although I exaggerated somewhat for demonstration purposes):
+Your finished stitching looks something like the project pictured below (although I exaggerated it somewhat for demonstration purposes):

 Until recently, I thought this was one of those problems you couldn’t fix.
 I figured you lived with it or cut it all out and started over.

 Thanks to Diane, the owner of Needlepoint, Inc. in San Francisco, I have a great solution.

 It’s easy; just stitch over the existing Basketweave with a Blackwork pattern in a matching thread.

 The results will look something like this:

 The thread I used has large value changes, more than you are likely to find if you’ve done this unconsciously, but even so, you can see how this secondary pattern has downplayed the color changes.

 To do this, you will want to use a thread thinner than your thread for Tent Stitch, but still thicker than what you might use for Blackwork on bare canvas.
 Here I used three strands of floss.